Double Wall vs Single Wall Tents: Benefits and Drawbacks

 Packed Size

-With mess materials come less space and size when fully packed and added into your backpack, this can help you choose smaller and lighter backpacks to carry or allow you to carry horizontally instead of vertical helping consume less interior space overall.
+With quality materials comes less space and size when fully packed and added to your backpack.
+This can help you choose smaller and lighter backpacks to carry or allow you to carry horizontally instead of vertically, helping you consume less interior space overall.

 Speed of Setup